Blog

 And if you're a merchant accepting stablecoins, you've got tax obligations too.
 The value of the stablecoins you receive is considered income at the time of the transaction.

-Whether you're raking in USDC as a freelancer, earning interest on your DAI, or running a business that accepts USDT, you'll need to report the fair market value of the stablecoins in USD at the time you receive them.
+If your customers pay you in USDC (or some other stable), you'll need to report the fair market value of the stablecoins in USD at the time you receive them.
 For most stablecoins, this is straightforward – 1 USDC is usually worth $1.
 But remember, "usually" is not "always."

 Even stablecoins can experience slight price fluctuations due to market dynamics, de-pegging events, or exchange rate variations.
 These small deviations – think $0.99 or $1.01 – might seem negligible, but in the eyes of the IRS, every fraction counts.
 So while your stablecoin income might appear consistent, you'll need to be vigilant about recording the exact USD value at the time of receipt.
 It's like being asked to measure your height in nanometers for a driver's license – seemingly excessive, but that's stablecoin taxes for you.

-If you’re earning interest on your stablecoin holdings (e.g. staking), it’s taxed as ordinary income.
+If your business earns staking interest on token holdings, it’s taxed as ordinary income.
 Report it on Schedule B, just like traditional interest income.
 The amount to report is the USD value of the stablecoins received as interest.
 If you're earning through a DeFi platform, you might not get a 1099.
 Keep your own records!

 If you’re receiving mining rewards in stablecoins, this is typically treated as self-employment income.